OzorEl/HospitalProject/ReadMe.md

 ### Data Warehouse and Analytics Project

 Welcome to my **HospitalProject** repository!
-This project demonstrates data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates data warehousing, cleaning data, transforming data and analytics solution, from building a data warehouse to generating actionable insights.

 This project involves: